whitneyburton/portfolios/students/1508/sekhar-paladugu/20151002-sekharpaladugu-m1.markdown

 "Sekhar has had a very positive impact on our cohort.
 He is incredibly supportive of all of us, and is always quick to offer a cookie, hug, or caffeine.
 He seems to pick up concepts very quickly and is very good at identifying the parts of a problem he needs to figure out.
 He has also played a huge role in bringing our cohort closer together through his friendly and upbeat personality and his efforts organizing events outside of class."
 - Torie/general feedback

+"Seeing you always makes me happy, I can see that you are a real asset not only for your cohort but also people in the community.
+I enjoyed working with you and Penney the other day, it’s great that you trust yourself and the directions in which you want to take your code.
+Would love to work more with you!"
+- Lovisa/general feedback

 ### Playing a Part